elifzorlu/DSA-210-Term-Project/README.md

 ## Project Overview

 As a busy college student diagnosed with ADHD, it is crucial for me to plan my life in a way that is easier to manage for my ADHD brain.
 In my daily life, I notice fluctuations in my maximum length of undisrupted focus, which led me to ponder: What if I can use the teachings from DSA 210 to make my life easier by applying it to a daily problem I face every day ?
 That's why I have decided to collect in-depth data of the factors that might have an impact on my maximum undisrupted focus length in a day.
-By analyzing factors like sleep (quality and duration), caffeine consumption, stress levels, ambient sound levels, listened to music or not, my study location, study window, number of classes I attended that day and lastly my total length of all my study sessions combined to uncover which of my daily habits and factors impact my maximum duration of undisrupted focus in a day (where I will stop my timer after I feel like my mind is wandering away from my study).
+By analyzing factors like sleep (quality and duration), caffeine consumption, stress levels, ambient sound levels, listened to music or not, my study location, study window combined to uncover which of my daily habits and factors impact my maximum duration of undisrupted focus in a day (where I will stop my timer after I feel like my mind is wandering away from my study).
 Using data visualization and statistical tools, I’ll explore patterns and test what changes in my life can lead to measurable improvements.

 The plan is simple: track my daily factors and routines, correlate them with my undisrupted focus performance, and test hypotheses about what really makes a difference.
 Ultimately, I want this project to provide actionable insights to help me plan my study sessions.
 By tracking my daily habits, environmental conditions, and mental state, I aim to transform raw data into actionable insights that can help me—and potentially others with ADHD—optimize our routines and unlock our full potential.